-Being poet-in-residence usually involves writing commissioned poems, engaging the public though workshops and on social media, and hosting performance events.
+A poetry residency responds to the place and people, and involves creating unique work in that settings.
+Previous residences have included writing commissioned poems, engaging the public though workshops and on social media, creating poetic tours, and hosting performance events.

 Transport for London teamed up with London poets and M&C Saatchi to help make travelling around the capital better for everyone as part of the 'Travel Better London' campaign.
 Dan was Poet in Residence at Waterloo Station and a Pop-Up Poet around the network.
 He wrote poems on station walls, cut up poems from free papers, performed in busking spots on the Underground and hosted a slam at Liverpool Street Station.